All About Substance Abuse Social Workers

 - Mental Health Practitioner

-There were about 123,900 jobs for Substance Abuse Social Worker in 2016 (in the United States).
+In the United States, there were 123,900 jobs for Substance Abuse Social Worker in 2016.
 New jobs are being produced at a rate of 19.4% which is above the national average.
 The Bureau of Labor Statistics predicts 24,000 new jobs for Substance Abuse Social Worker by 2026.
-There will be an estimated 15,900 positions for Substance Abuse Social Worker per year.
+The BLS estimates 15,900 yearly job openings in this field.

 The states with the most job growth for Substance Abuse Social Worker are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Maine, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.